SeanZh30/Seanzh30.github.io/index.md

 - **Trustworthy ML:** fairness, robustness and how to make model safity
 - **ML Explainability:**  effectively operationalize regulatory principles
 - **Data Attributation Method:** how to get the influence between sample and generated data
+- **NLP:** fairness of NLP models, how to using Language Models generate safity response

-<strong style="color:#e74d3c; font-weight:600"><strong style="color:#57068c; font-weight:600">I am currently looking for the PhD opportunity on the 2024-2025, looking for the position in CS, Information Science, Statistics, etc., related to Artificial Intelligence, NLP, and Machine Learning.
-Please feel free to contact me if you are interested.
-I am also happy to give talks on my research.</strong></strong>
+<strong style="color:#e74d3c; font-weight:600"><strong style="color:#57068c; font-weight:600">I am currently looking for the PhD opportunity on the 2024-2025, looking for the position in CS, Information Science, etc., related to Artificial Intelligence, NLP, and Machine Learning.
+Please feel free to contact me if you are interested. </strong></strong>

 {% include_relative _includes/news.md %}